 The 10 Essentials for exploring the backcountry

-Whether you’re starting a week-long hike in the mountains or want to explore a 5km return trail near the highway, there are some essential items that you should carry.
+Whether you’re starting a week-long hike in the mountains or want to explore a 5km return trail near the highway, there are a number of items you should always be carrying.

 Situations that would usually be slight inconveniences elsewhere (changes in weather, injuries, other unexpected events) can easily turn into life-threatening emergencies in the backcountry.